Erwiana Sulistyaningsih

-Erwiana Sulistyaningsih is an Indonesian woman and a former maid who was known for suffering abuse at the hands of her employer while working as a domestic helper in Hong Kong.
+Erwiana Sulistyaningsih (born 7 January 1991) is an Indonesian woman and a former maid who was known for suffering abuse at the hands of her employer while working as a domestic helper in Hong Kong.
 Her case received worldwide attention, and scrutiny.
 It was addressed by both Indonesia's President Susilo Bambang Yudhoyono and Hong Kong Chief Executive Leung Chun-ying.
 In 2014, she was included by Time magazine on its list of 100 most powerful people.

 Early life

 Erwiana was born on 7 January 1991 to Rohmad and Suratmi Saputra.
 Her father was a part-time worker.
 After graduating from high school, she wished to continue her education to become an accountant.
 However, she had to forgo higher education because of her family's economic situation.
 This prompted her to apply to be a migrant worker.
 Eventually she accepted a contract as a foreign domestic helper in Hong Kong.
-According to Antik Priswahyudi, a member of Hong Kong Migrant Workers Union, she did not wish to be a migrant worker, but was motivated to support her family and to save for her college tuition.
+According to Antik Priswahyudi, a member of the Hong Kong Migrant Workers Union, she did not wish to be a migrant worker, but was motivated to support her family and to save for her college tuition.
 She saw no choice other than to become a domestic helper in Hong Kong.

 In 2012, Erwiana received permission to be a migrant worker through PT Graha Ayu Karsa and went to Hong Kong through this company on 27 May 2013.
 After obtaining a work visa, Erwiana traveled alone to Hong Kong where she was immediately brought to her new employer.

 Abuse

 Erwiana was physically abused for 8 months by her employer, a mother in her forties, Law Wan-tung.
 Erwiana claimed that she was made to sleep on the floor, work 21 hours per day, and was not permitted a day off.
 If she did not clean the house or was slow to respond to her employers call, she would be beaten.
 She alleged that she was beaten with various household items, citing a mop, a ruler and a clothes hanger.
 Over the course of 8 months, her wounds became infected.
 She was not allowed to visit a doctor, leaving her health in a weakened state, unable to walk.
 Her employer arranged for her to return to Indonesia and gave her HK$70 (less than US$10) before threatening the lives of her parents if she revealed the details of the assault to anyone.
 Her employer left her at the Hong Kong International Airport with a ticket home.
 Abandoned at the airport and unable to walk, Erwiana finally met Rianti, a fellow Indonesian who escorted her home to Ngawi.
-Rianti brought her to Amal Sehat Hospital.
+Rianti then brought her to Amal Sehat Hospital in Sragen.